lee-stevens/Clapham-Zoo/Readme.md

   `dotnet dev-certs https --trust`

+SSL Certificate created and applied, it's on .gitignore

 Protected: This class or any classes which inherit this class can access this variable

 Private: Only this class can access this variable